aya-rs/awesome-aya/README.md

 ## Major Projects that Use Aya

-- [lockc](https://github.com/rancher-sandbox/lockc) - An eBPF LSM-based MAC security audit system for container workloads in the cloud
+- [lockc](https://github.com/rancher-sandbox/lockc) - An eBPF LSM-based MAC security audit system for container workloads
-    - A future version of lockc will [migrate to use Aya](https://github.com/rancher-sandbox/lockc/issues/49) for both userspace and eBPF
+    - Works with Docker and Kubernetes (with containerd CRI)
-    - This entry will be updated when the changes have been merged
+    - Enforcing 3 pre-defined policy levels on containers

 ## Aya eBPF-Side Libraries